Zen Teachers & Practice Leaders at City Center

 Anshin Rosalie Curtis

 Anshin Rosalie Curtis came to Zen Center for the first time on January 2, 1982 for a Saturday Dharma talk.
 She has held various staff and officer positions and was Zen Center's graphic designer for 10 years in the 1990s.
 She completed her shuso training as a lay practitioner in 2004, was ordained as a priest a year later, and received dharma transmission from Michael Wenger in 2011.
-Currently she is the tanto, head of practice, at City Center.
+Currently she runs the bookstore at City Center.

 Eijun Linda Cutts (Central Abbess)